 I’ve heard once by a carpenter that in order to work effectively the wood you need to work it across its grain direction.
 Exactly like human habits.
-You cannot oppose them without considerable thinking, a plan and a direction because this is the best way to have to opposite, from the intended ones, results.
+You cannot oppose them without considerable thinking, a plan, and a direction because this is the best way to have the opposite, from the intended ones, results.

 There are many productivity applications out there can help you achieve your objectives and a lot of ways to help you select them.

-Their effective usage depends on you and your:
+Their effective use depends on you and your: